 In September 1959 Stamford Music & Drama Club became Stamford Amateur Stage, performing up to five productions a year.
 In March 1963 the company's name was changed again to Stamford Shoestring Theatre because it seemed that every production was run on a shoestring budget!
 Shoestring finally established a permanent home in the delightful Georgian Stamford Theatre in 1978 where it remains to this day as the resident company at Stamford Arts Centre.Today

 We like to ring the changes and our public seem to like it too: the leading actors in one production will often be found selling programmes or sweeping the stage in the next.
-We are proud of the wealth of talent amongst our members; not just centre stage but in stage design, lighting, sound and costume.
-To find out more about Shoestring email us at firstname.lastname@example.org
+We are proud of the wealth of talent amongst our members; not just in acting, direction and stage management but also in stage design, set construction, lighting, sound and costume.
+To find out more about Shoestring email us at firstname.lastname@example.org Readings & Auditions

 For each of our productions, a play reading evening is held some four to five months before the production opens.

 Auditions are normally held on a Tuesday or Friday evening in the Arts Centre a few weeks later.
 The director and members of the production team will be on hand to welcome you and answer any questions you may have.

 An Audition Notice is sent to members in the Newsletter. but is also available for downloading from this site via the link on this page.
 The Audition Notice contains a synopsis of the play, a description of the characters and relevant dates and contact details.
 It may also contain a list of audition pieces so that any potential cast members can prepare for their audition.
 Scripts and audition pieces will be available to borrow at the Reading.

 Auditions are open to anyone, irrespective of membership or experience.
 Priority is not given to members or to casting a small rota of our ‘stars’.